planktoon1/PathofExile_Stash/README.md

 # Path of Exile - Stash
+This is a passion project of mine.
+It is build using React js and Typescript.
+I will keep updating it whenever i find time to work on it, i have alot of features in mind, and i'm open to suggestions.
+When i started building this site i had never build anything more complex than the tutorials on Reacts website, resulting in alot of the code base not beeing optimal.
+I do however refactor as i'm building new features.

 ### Welcome to Stash.
 A Single page application that is trying to emulate the crafting system of the popular ARpg Path of Exile.